alexivkin/minecraft-server-container/README.md

 ## Mods

-Everything fron the `world-$NAME-extras/` foldeer will be copied under `/data/` during the server start, so you can put your `mods/` and `shaderpacks/` there
+Everything fron the `world-$NAME-extras/` folder will be copied under `/data/` during the server start, so you can put your `mods/` and `shaderpacks/` there

 ## Tools